ninjuh1124/CDF-Live/README.md

 ## Known issues:

 * ~~Some~~ A lot of comment faces are missing
-* Does not support mobile browsers
-* No formal 404 page.
-I'll get around to it *eventually*.
-* Specific markdown syntax is not parsed: strikethrough, superscript
+* Specific markdown syntax is not parsed: superscript
 * No easy way of listening for comment edits

 ##"Future" Plans:

-* Night mode
-* Infinite scrolling
-* Workaround for mobile devices
 * Better backend support
 * Better error handling